KAMALESHNITHYA/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

+## NAME : KAMALESH R
+## REGISTER NUMBER : 212223230094
-# Experiment--05-Implementation-of-flipflops-using-verilog
+## Experiment--05-Implementation-of-flipflops-using-verilog
 ### AIM: To implement all the flipflops using verilog and validating their functionality using their functional tables
-### HARDWARE REQUIRED:  – PC, Cyclone II , USB flasher
-### SOFTWARE REQUIRED:   Quartus prime
+ HARDWARE REQUIRED:  – PC, Cyclone II , USB flasher SOFTWARE REQUIRED:   Quartus prime
 ### THEORY
 SR Flip-Flop
 SR flip-flop operates with only positive clock transitions or negative clock transitions.
 Whereas, SR latch operates with enable signal.
 The circuit diagram of SR flip-flop is shown in the following figure.